Published December 21, 2020

 We are working with vendor partners to understand when and if a vaccine clinic could be held at your worksite.
 This is dependent on the ability of our vendors being able to obtain and store the vaccine properly.
 We will continue to keep you informed about options for getting vaccinated in your community as vaccines become available.

 We anticipate this to be a rapidly evolving situation with more vaccines potentially coming to market along with further guidance from the CDC and FDA.
 We are committed to frequent communication and will be delivering regular updates to our members.
 Information will be published on our monthly news page at schoolcare.org.
-For additional COVID-19 resources, visit the Coronavirus (COVID-19) Information for Individuals and Families Cigna page.
+For additional COVID-19 resources, visit the Coronavirus (COVID-19) Information for Individuals and Families Cigna page or the Cigna COVID-19 FAQ.

 We are all in this together, so thank you for trusting SchoolCare and Cigna.